'The Challenge: Final Reckoning' Spoilers: Season 32 Finalists, Winners Revealed As $1 Million Battle Begins

 Season 32 of MTV’s The Challenge series debuts Tuesday night and this one is said to be a doozy.
 Final Reckoning is the end of a trilogy that started with Dirty 30 and moved on to Vendettas before bringing it all to a head with this new battle.
 There is a $1 million on the line and adversaries will need to work together to have a shot at the big money.
-The Challenge spoilers about the finalists and supposed winners have emerged and it looks like this will be one intense competition.
+The Challenge spoilers about the finalists and supposed winners have emerged, and it looks like this will be one intense competition.

 CT Tamburello is one of the big veterans back for Final Reckoning, but he told People that this was a particularly difficult competition.
 He was paired with Veronica Portillo, but that wasn’t the part that made Season 32 especially challenging.
 In fact, he said the partnership was interesting and that they almost became like the mom and dad of the group.
 That said, Tamburello admits this was the hardest Challenge he’s endured.